-Students shall participate in all assessments for accountability purposes, to include but not limited to Florida Comprehensive Assessment Test (FCAT) Sunshine State Standards Reading, Math, and Writing Assessment.
-The passing of the FCAT is required for graduation.
+Prior to the 2014-2015 school yeaer, Sstudents shall participate in all assessments for accountability purposes, to include but not limited to Florida Comprehensive Assessment Test (FCAT) Sunshine State-Next Generation Standards Reading, Math, and Writing Assessment.
+The passing of the 10th Grade FCAT 2.0 Reading is required for graduation.
 For the ninth grade student entering in the school year 2011-2012, passing the Algebra I E.O.C.
 (End of Course exam) is a graduation requirement.
-As of the 2013-14 school year, entering ninth grade students will have the Algebra 1 E.O.C. count 30% of their final grade and will need and will need to score Level 3 or higher in order to graduate.
+As of the 2013-14 school year, entering ninth grade students will have the Algebra 1 E.O.C. count 30% of their final grade and will need and will need to score Level 3 or higher (pass) in order to graduate.